A vivid collection of fresh, ripe red tomatoes perfect for nutritious meals.

-Saving tomato seeds is a little more intensive than saving other types of seeds.
-But it’s still a simple thing to do and in this article I will outline the steps needed to save your own tomato seeds.
+Saving tomato seeds has a few more steps than saving other types of seeds.
+It’s still a simple thing to do and in this article I will outline the steps needed to save your own tomato seeds.

 Tomato seeds are covered in a gelatin like substance around each individual seed.
 In order to save seeds for planting next year the seeds need to be cleaned so they can be dried completely.
 If the seeds aren’t sufficiently dry when they are stored they can rot and won’t be viable.